Chart Color Schemes

 Population growth drivers in Durack are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch applies growth rates by age cohort to each area, as provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Considering projected demographic shifts, an above median population growth is projected for statistical areas across the nation.
-The suburb of Durack is expected to increase by 685 persons to reach a total population of 4,726 by 2041, reflecting an overall increase of 16.5% over the 17 years.
+AreaSearch projects population trends using ABS/Geoscience Australia projections released in 2024, based on data from 2022 for each SA2 area.
+For areas not covered by this data and post-2032 estimates, growth rates by age cohort are applied as provided by the ABS in its Greater Capital Region projections (released in 2023, based on 2022 data).
+Considering these projections, an above median population growth is expected for Durack (NT) (SA2), with an increase of 703 persons projected by 2041, reflecting a total increase of 16.4% over the 17-year period.

 Frequently Asked Questions - Population